orzino3/InheritanceAndMixins/README.md

 ## 📄 License

-This project is submitted as part of a university assignment.
+This project is submitted as part of a OOP2 assignment in Ashkelon Academic College.
 Not for commercial use.